InternationalTradeAdministration/DevPortalMessages/FAQs.md

   * See the [Terms of Service](https://api.trade.gov/apps/store/ita/terms-of-service) for more information.

 * _How can we get the ability to run more than 100 requests per minute and what would the prices be?_
   * We are looking into offering higher limits of throughput.
-We will send out an email with additional information once we have additional information.
+We will send out an [email](https://public.govdelivery.com/accounts/USITATRADE/subscriber/new?topic_id=USITATRADE_1704) with additional information once we have additional information.

 ## Consolidated Screening List (CSL)
 * _With the new API store, is it possible to download the entire CSL list?_
-  * We are still in the process of converting the CSV and TSV download files over to the new system.
-Once they are available, we will be sending out a notice via our email subscriptions.
-We recommend [subscribing to our emails](https://public.govdelivery.com/accounts/USITATRADE/subscriber/new?topic_id=USITATRADE_1704) so that you can be informed of any changes to our APIs.
+  * Yes.
+For customers wishing to batch process their queries with multiple threads over a shorter period of time, we recommend downloading the full CSL as either a [CSV](http://api.trade.gov/static/consolidated_screening_list/consolidated.csv) or a [TSV](http://api.trade.gov/static/consolidated_screening_list/consolidated.tsv) and running the queries locally.

 * _I have an API Key for downloading the CSV file.
 Do I need to get a new API key to continue downloading the CSV file?_
-  * An API key is no longer needed for downloading the CSV file: [https://www.export.gov/article?id=Consolidated-Screening-List](https://www.export.gov/article?id=Consolidated-Screening-List)
+  * An API key is no longer needed for downloading the [CSV](http://api.trade.gov/static/consolidated_screening_list/consolidated.csv) or [TSV](http://api.trade.gov/static/consolidated_screening_list/consolidated.tsv) file.

 ## Errors
-* _When subscribing to an API I receive the error Application is not accessible to the user._
+* _When subscribing to an API I receive the error "Application is not accessible to the user."_
   * This occurs when you have already subscribed to the API and are trying to subscribe again.
 To verify that you have already subscribed:
     * Go to your Applications page: https://api.trade.gov/apps/store/site/pages/applications.jag
     * Click on "DefaultApplication"